 The test problem parameter files are inside the run subdirectory.
 Please see Enzo Test Suite for a full list of test problems.
+Descriptions for the test problems can be found in Enzo Test Problems.
 The files that end in .enzo are the Enzo parameter files, and .inits are inits parameter files. inits files are only used for cosmology simulations, and you can see an example of how to run that in Deprecated: Running a Cosmology Simulation.
 Let's try a couple of the non-cosmology test problems.